Tech901/web-programming-precourse/PreCourse-Exercise.md

 We have structured our html to utilize container-divs that hold most of the content for our profile card.
 We have given that div a class name of 'card'.
 In the last example we were able to use the element selector, which is fine since there is only one page body.
 In the case of our divs, there are multiple `<div>` tags on the page and we don't need to change every div in the same way.
 To identify a particular div, we are going to identify the element by class name.

 Copy the following code to your style.css page after your body css rule.
-This CSS rule set is going to apply key styles to our _.card _`<div>` including changing the background color, centering the card, rounding the corners, and setting a maximum width of the container.
+This CSS rule set is going to apply key styles to our _card_ `<div>` including changing the background color, centering the card, rounding the corners, and setting a maximum width of the container.

 **Don't worry if it doesn't all make perfect sense yet, it is however, important that your syntax is correct and you are seeing the changes in the browser.